-CAN YOU MAKE THIS AHEAD?
+CAN YOU MAKE THIS BUBBLE TEA RECIPE AHEAD?

 How to Make Bubble Tea

 - 8 bags of black tea or 3 tablespoons loose-leaf black tea

-- 4 cups just boiled water
+- 4 cups hot water

 - 3/4 cup quick-cooking tapioca pearls

-- whole milk to serve (or your choice of milk)
+- whole milk to serve, or your choice of milk

-- simple syrup to serve (or your choice of sweetener)
+- simple syrup to serve, or your choice of sweetener

-For the Simple Syrup
+For the Simple Syrup (see note 1)

-- 1 cup water
+- 1/2 cup water

-- 1 sugar
+- 1/2 cup sugar

-- If you are serving the beverage to guests, have a small pitcher of milk and jar of simple syrup ready so that they can adjust the drink to their taste.
+- If you are serving the beverage to guests, have a small pitcher of milk and the jar of simple syrup ready so that each guest can adjust their drinks to their taste.
 The drink is usually served with large boba straws (large enough for the tapioca pearls to go through).
 If you don’t have the straws on hand, you can use spoons to scoop out the tapioca pearls.

 - You will likely have some simple syrup left over, which you can refrigerate for 3 to 4 weeks.
 You can use any kind of sugar to make simple syrup, such as light or dark brown sugar or coconut sugar.
 I also like to infuse my syrup with ginger by adding a few slices of ginger to the saucepan as I make the syrup.